The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 5. The result

-For the cost of three pizzas, we now have:
+For the cost of three pizzas:

 • A relationship with the decision-maker

-• A high probability of future orders
+• High probability of future orders

 💡 Enga’s tip: Free samples work wonders